Hyperbolic Spin Liquids

-Therefore, we apply a maximum-likelihood algorithm assuming binomially distributed values to determine the best fit to the model \cref{eq:cDOS-vs-N_fit-model}.
-This is done using the \texttt{GeneralizedLinearModelFit} function in \textsc{Mathematica} with the exponential family option set to \texttt{"QuasiLikelihood"}, the variance function to $\mu\mapsto\mu(1-\mu)$ (giving the variance as a function of the mean), the response domain to $[0,1]$, and the link function to the identity.
-The result of such a fit for several choices of energy is shown in \cref{fig:spectral-gap:cDOS-vs-N}.
+with estimator for its mean $\hat{\mathcal{N}}(E) = \frac{m(E)}{N_s}$, where $m(E)$ is the number of numerically observed states in the window.
+The best fit to the model is thus found using maximum-likelihood estimation, which we have done using the \texttt{GeneralizedLinearModelFit} function in \textsc{Mathematica} with the exponential family option set to \texttt{"QuasiLikelihood"}, the variance function to $\mu\mapsto\mu(1-\mu)$ (giving the variance as a function of the mean), the response domain to $[0,1]$, and the link function to the identity.
+The result of such a fit for several choices of energy is shown in \cref{main:fig:spectral-gap-method} in \cref{App:supercell-extrapolation} in the Letter.

-From each fit, we extract $\mathcal{N}_0$ and the slope $s$ together with their $95\%$ confidence intervals, see \cref{fig:spectral-gap:cDOS-vs-E,fig:spectral-gap:slope}, respectively.
-The extrapolated integrated density of states $\mathcal{N}_0(E)$ is expected to change from $0$ to a positive value at $E_g$.
-On the other hand, the slope $s(E)$ is expected to change from a positive value below $E_g$ to a negative value above, since a positive value suggests that the corresponding range in energy is depleted of states for $N\to\infty$, while a negative value suggests that $E$ is outside the gap.
-From both datasets, we obtain estimates of $E_g$ including uncertainties due to the confidence intervals.
-Results are shown in \cref{fig:gap_vs_Jz,fig:gap_vs_K} for the energy gap as a function of $J_z$ and $K$.

-For large enough gaps and if we do not require estimates of the uncertainty, then the described procedure can be simplified by considering only the largest two supercells $N^{(4)}$, $N^{(5)}$.
-In that case, the procedure reduces to determining the intersection of $\mathcal{N}(E,N^{(4)})$ with $\mathcal{N}(E,N^{(5)})$ as functions of $E$.
-For performance reasons, we used this simplified procedure when computing the full phase diagrams shown in \cref{main:fig:phase-diagram_K=0:triangle,main:fig:phase-diagram_K=0.1:triangle} in the main text.